W3C-Context-Graph-Community-Group/protocol/getting-started-guide.md

 4. **A dataset was minted** for the CSV (`cgp:/s/0/o/1/e/0/d/0`).
 5. **A path was minted** for the Date column (`cgp:/s/0/o/1/e/0/d/0/p/0`).

 Each node carries its four facets.
-The Date column's spike has `/data` populated (the values) and `/context` logged (column-detected).
-Its `/meaning` and `/structure` are partially populated from the header row — but "Date" as a string doesn't tell you the timezone or the semantic domain.
-That's where dark uncertainty lives.
-The remaining sections of this guide explain how to close those gaps.
+The Date column is a spike with three verifiable facets (Meaning, Structure, Context).
+Data — the column values — anchors the spike to the observatron's surface.
+At drop time, none of the three verifiable facets have actual verification values yet: the header "Date" is just a label, not a semantic resolution.
+So this one-column boundary has m=1, n=3, r=0, and δ ≈ 0.875.
+That's where dark uncertainty lives, and the rest of this guide explains how to close those gaps.

 ## CGP URL Structure